VoronDesign/VoronUsers/printer_mods/4k0b/StealthburnerDragonPiezoProbing/README.md

 The brittleness of ceramics is especially critical on the edges.
 They need to be filed a small bevel by only stroking away from the silver plated flat so that no chips are generated.

-Because piezo ceramics can contain lead, the dust needs not to be kept out of your body.
+Because piezo ceramics can contain lead, the dust needs to be kept out of your body.
 I filed under running water wearing gloves.

 ![Modification](Images/Modification.png)